Montivagant970/Portfolio/README.md

   * **minigridsolver.ipynb** : notebook with a solver for a Minigrid environment using PDDL planning, developed as an exercise for Artificial Intelligence.
     * **minigrid-domain.pddl** : file describing the PDDL domain including predicates and actions.
     * **minigrid-problem.pddl** : file describing the PDDL problem including objects, init states, and goals.
+* ***Computational Linguistics:***
+  *  **Final_CL.ipynb** : notebook outlining the final project I developed for Computational Linguistics on topic modelling, specifically Principle Component Analyses (PCA) and Latent Dirichlet Analyses (LDA), for *The Complete Anglo-Saxon Poetry Corpus*.
+The notebook contains all code, documentation, analyses, descriptions, and graphics of the project.
 * ***Machine Learning:***
   * **Final_ML.ipynb** : notebook outlining the final project I developed for Machine Learning on the automatic classification of fake news content.
 The notebook contains all code, documentation, analyses, descriptions, and graphics of the project.
     * **FakeNewsClassifier.py** : Multinomial Naiive Bayes classifier (class) which sorts news text as either 'real' or 'fake' with around 75% accuracy, developed for the final project of Machine Learning.